Asked to Give Advice? Don’t Feed. Give Food for Thought.

-When you’re looking for advice, would you have rather have someone tell you what to do?
+When you’re looking for advice, would you rather have someone tell you what to do?
 Or would you prefer that they give you things to think about so you can decide for yourself?

 There’s a nuance here that’s worth breaking down and an approach worth sharing – an approach my mom taught me.